euank/Super-Simple-S3Paste/README.md

 This required read/write credentials (didn't want to force login for the more secure credential option) to be visible to all clients.
-I even included them in this repo for now.
+I even originally included them in this repo until Amazon banned my account temporarily for being "exploited".
 In order to limit abuse, I think I'll also write a program that deletes all non-plaintext files and all files larger than 10M.
 This won't prevent abuse, but it will make storing large files on my dime less useful since they'll vanish randomly.